swmaeStrong/homebrew-pawcus/README.md

-# Homebrew Tap for Pawcus
+# Homebrew Tap for Pomocore

 Developer productivity timer and app usage tracker for macOS.